 Who doesn't love a sweet tangy lemon cake?
-From delicious lemon drizzle cakes and lemon curd cake squares, try one of these lemon cake recipes for your afternoon treat.
+From delicious lemon drizzle cakes and lemon curd cake squares, try one of our best lemon cake recipes for your afternoon treat.

 Sometimes the classics are the best and that is certainly true of this wonderfully fruity lemon drizzle cake by Rosemary Conley.
 Not only does it taste great it is also only 144 calories per slice – we think that means we can have double portions surely?
 We like it warm straight from the oven with a cup of tea in the afternoon.
 Making it in a loaf tin makes it easy to slice up and share with your favourite people.